 a.
-What are possible sources of error in this measurement?

-b.
-Do you see any pattern in the measured masses?
+What are possible sources of error in this measurement and do you see any pattern in the measured masses?

-6. Which of your measurements (metal rods, circle diameter, flame height, etc.) was the most uncertain?
-Why was it so?

-1. which of your measurements (metal rods, circle diameter, frame neight, etc.) was the least uncertain?
+- 6. Which of your measurements (metal rods, circle diameter, flame height, etc.) was the most uncertain?
+Why was it so? - 7.
+Which of your measurements (metal rods, circle diameter, flame height, etc.) was the least uncertain?
 Why was this so?